jgressmann/tinyusb/examples/device/sllin/README.md

 cangen -I b slcan0 -R  -L 4 -n 1 -x
 ```

 If a slave responds to the header, a CAN frame will be echoed.
-If the request times out the RTR frame will be echoed.
+If the request times out a RTR frame will be echoed.

 ## Serial Line CAN (slcan) Protocol